Technologies that are Set to Redefine Healthcare

 Need encourages creativity.
 Companies in the healthcare industry are now investing in wearable technology that can constantly monitor a patient’s vitals and issue advanced warnings in the event of a serious medical emergency.
 Among them are some of the following: Exercise trackers; calorie trackers; heart rate sensors; sweat meters that use sweat to track blood sugar levels; and oximeters to measure the oxygen level in the blood.
 In 2020, when the pandemic hit, this was quite helpful.
 People who have problems breathing use it frequently.

 Robots are increasingly used in care management and building maintenance because of artificial intelligence and machine learning advancements.
-Artificial intelligence-enhanced robots are already being used as surgical helpers, delivery and transportation aides.
+Artificial intelligence-enhanced robots are already being used as surgical helpers, delivery, and transportation aids.

 In medicine and healthcare, digital technology can make inefficient systems more efficient, improve communication between doctors and patients, help us defeat deadly diseases like cancer, HIV/AIDS, and Ebola, and make people and their communities healthier.